rust-locale/locale_config/README.md

 ### 0.2.3

-* Support getting locale in emscripten targets in browser.
+* Try support getting locale in emscripten targets in browser.
+Unfortunately the emscripten targets seem to have broken in cross meanwhile, so they are not being tested.
+* Update to winapi 0.3.
+* Update ro regex 1.0.

 ### 0.2.2